WeiqunPengLab/IRTools/README.md

 ## Tutorial

 The following tutorial will take you through how to use IRTools and allow you to check that the installation was successful.
 We will be working with mm9 activated/resting B cell data.
-All data files can be in the [Tutorial](Tutorial) directory.
+All data files can be found in the [Tutorial](Tutorial) directory.
+Note that all command line code in this tutorial is written with the assumption that the [Tutorial](Tutorial) directory is the user's current directory.

 ### Create an annotation file

+The first step in the IRTools pipeline is creating an annotation GTF file to be used for further intron retention analysis.
+We will be creating an annotation GTF file for the mm9 genome.
+In your command line, run the following: